banyaszvonat/breaking-videogames/_posts/2023-12-05-a-debugging-trick.md

 Symbol names are text strings meant to identify a function to *humans* writing or debugging the application.
 To simplify things, since the OS only needs the address of a function to call it[^1], such names are extraneous.
 Presumably, symbols are also stripped from release builds because of people like me (reverse engineers.)

-What all this means, is that when you load up an executable in your tool of choice, it usually looks like this:
+What all this means is that when you load up an executable in your tool of choice, it usually looks like this:

 ![](/breaking-videogames/assets/funcnames.jpg)